zakariaeyahya/Image_segmentation/README.md

+Here is the English translation of your project README:

+---

-# Projet de Segmentation d'Environnement avec Deep Learning
+# Urban Environment Segmentation Project with Deep Learning

-Ce projet vise à explorer et à comparer différentes architectures de Deep Learning pour la segmentation sémantique d'environnements urbains, en utilisant le dataset **Cityscapes**.
-Les modèles utilisés sont **DeepLabV3+**, **U-Net**, et **YOLO**.
-Ce projet a été réalisé dans le cadre du module de Deep Learning à l'École Nationale des Sciences Appliquées de Tétouan.
+This project aims to explore and compare different Deep Learning architectures for semantic segmentation of urban environments using the **Cityscapes** dataset.
+The models used are **DeepLabV3+**, **U-Net**, and **YOLO**.
+This project was carried out as part of the Deep Learning module at the National School of Applied Sciences in Tetouan.

 ## 🛠 Technologies